 For the first time, in this open, brave and honest book, Bear reveals the inspiration that helps him to stand strong and find peace each day.
 These daily readings - exploring themes of friendships, failure, courage, risk, and much more - show us all how to face each day with purpose and power.

 'Be brave.
 Embrace faith wherever you may find it.
-You have nothing to lose and everything to gain.'
+You have nothing to lose and

 men don't come much tougher. - The Sun